aiyoub-a/Azure.Pipelines/README.md

 ### Requirement
 To use Azure Pipelines, you need:
-- An organization in Azure DevOps.
+- An organization in _Azure DevOps_
-- Source code stored in a version control system like GitHub
+- Source code stored in a version control system like _GitHub_
-- YAML editor
+- _YAML_ editor
  For more information see the link [YAML](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/yaml-pipeline-editor?view=azure-devops)

 ### Automate tests, builds, and delivery